aws-samples/streaming-analytics-workshop/workshop/content/beam-on-kda/getting-started/_index.en.md

 weight: 10
 ---

-Unless you have already an RDP client available on your laptop, you need to install one now so that you can connect to a Windows instance that will have the JAVA BEAM pipeline code used during the workshop.
-Follow the specific instructions for your operating system to install an RDP client, preferably Microsoft Remote Desktop 10.
+Unless you have already a Remote Desktop Protocol (RDP) client available on your computer, you need to install one now so that you can connect to a Windows instance that will have the Java Beam pipeline code used during the workshop.
+Follow the specific instructions for your operating system to install an RDP client, preferably Microsoft Remote Desktop.

 - **Windows Setup:** Microsoft Remote Desktop is likely already included in your Windows operating system.
 To verify, type `mstsc` at a Command Prompt window.
 If it's not already included, you can obtain it through the [Microsoft Store](https://www.microsoft.com/p/microsoft-remotedesktop/9wzdncrfj3ps).